Your defensiveness is killing your relationships, and you may not even realize it.

 How to Deal With Your Own and Other People’s Defensive Behavior

-Dealing with this can be complicated and exhausting because it’s hard to separate a person from their behaviour or the situation.
-And as mentioned earlier, some people’s defensiveness is so deeply rooted in their behavioural patterns that there is little realistic chance they will permanently change.
+It’s hard to separate a person from their behaviour or the situation.
+Again, some people’s defensiveness is so deeply rooted in their behavioural patterns that there is little realistic chance they will permanently change.
 However, there are some helpful strategies we can use to deal with our defensiveness and that of others:

 - Describe what’s happening to you, in a neutral way, starting with “I”- “I feel humiliated when you put me down in front of others.”